Basic Configuration

 # Use workspace mode with different environments

-qdrant-loader --workspace ./dev-workspace init
+qdrant-loader init --workspace ./dev-workspace

-qdrant-loader --workspace ./prod-workspace ingest
+qdrant-loader ingest --workspace ./prod-workspace

 🔧 Performance Tuning